Vedansh134/Python-for-devOps/loops/loops_README.md

 - Python primarily uses two types of loops: `while` loops and `for` loops.

-**While Loop** : Repeats a block of code as long as a specified condition is true.
+- **While Loop** : Repeats a block of code as long as a specified condition is truecd .

     Example :
     ```python